-The ARM vectors (Reset, Abort, Data Abort, Prefetch Abort, Undefined Instruction, Interrupt, Fast Interrupt) are mapped from address 0x0 to address 0x20.
-In order to allow these vectors to be redefined dynamically by the software, the AT91FR4081 uses a remap command that enables switching between the boot memory and the internal primary SRAM bank addresses.

-The remap command is accessible through the EBI User Interface by writing one in RCB of EBI_RCR (Remap Control Register).
-Performing a remap command is mandatory if access to the other external devices (connected to chip selects 1 to 7) is required.
-The remap operation can only be changed back by an internal reset or an NRST assertion.
+The ARM vectors (Reset, Abort, Data Abort, Pre-fetch Abort, Undefined Instruction, Interrupt, Fast Interrupt) are mapped from address 0x0 to address 0x20.
+In order to allow these vectors to be redefined dynamically by the software, the AT91R40008 microcontroller uses a Remap command that enables switching between the boot memory and the internal primary SRAM bank addresses.
+The Remap command is accessible through the EBI User Interface by writing one in RCB of EBI\RCR (Remap Control Register).
+Performing a Remap command is mandatory if access to the other external devices (connected to chip-selects 1 to 7) is required.
+The Remap operation can only be changed back by an internal reset or an NRST assertion.